learnwhytocode/learnwhytocode.github.com/source/_posts/2012-01-10-terminals-and-text-editors.markdown

 #### Find your working directory

-In Windows, the command to "change directory" is `chdir`.
-In OS X, use `cd`.
+In Windows and in OS X, the command to "change directory" is `cd`

 Example usage: